Submissions Guidelines

 Format and Citations

 All submissions should be sent to intergentes@mcgill.ca in Microsoft Word format, with text double-spaced and footnotes single-spaced.
 We accept pieces in English, French and Spanish.
-We ask that submissions are free of any references identifying the author.
+With the exception of direct quoting and other referencing, papers should be written in one language.

 Categories of submissions